edsl/articulos/2017-02-10-usuario_turing_completo.markdown

 improvisando y al mismo tiempo retomando el control.
 Somos las hijas de la engañosa y torpe metáfora de escritorio, sabemos cómo abris puertas sin perilla[^turing-28].

+“Direct-manipulation systems, like the Macintosh desktop, attempt to bridge the interface gulf by representing the world of the computer as a collection of objects that are directly analogous to objects in the real world.
+But the complex and abundant functionality of today’s new applications — which parallels people’s rising expectations about what they might accomplish with computers — threatens to push us over the edge of the metaphorical desktop.
+The power of the computer is locked behind a door with no knob.” — Brenda Laurel, Computer as Theater, 1993,
+p. xviii

+[^turing-28]: "Los sistemas de manipulación directa, como las _Macintosh_ de escritorio, intentan cerrar la brecha de la interfaz representando el mundo de la computadora como una colección de objetos en analogía directa con los objetos del mundo real.
+Pero la funcionalidad compleja y abundante de las aplicaciones de hoy en día --paralelamente a las expectativas de las personas acerca de lo que se puede lograr con computadoras-- amenaza con empujarnos al borde del escritorio metafórico.
+El poder de la computadora está encerrado detrás de una puerta sin perilla" [@laurel-1993, pp. xviii]

 We, general purpose users — not hackers and not people — who are challenging, consciously or subconsciously, what we can do and what computers can do, are the ultimate